 In 2020, BLKB arranged for its compliance with the internal requirement for equal pay between men and women to be assessed and was awarded the Fair-ON-Pay+ certificate.
 This certification was extended in the reporting period following another audit.
-More information on the compensation model can be found in the "Compensation report" from page 51 onwards.
+More information on the compensation model can be found in the "Compensation report" of the Annual Report 2022 of the BLKB parent bank from page 51 onwards.